mgoulao/P3D-Ray-Tracer/Our_Ray/P3D_Scenes/README.md

 specified (i.e. the program can determine a useful intensity as desired); the red/green/blue color of the light can optionally be specified.
 --------
+*Area light*
-*Area light.* A area light is defined by XYZ position, a 'at' vector, and height and width.
+A area light is defined by XYZ position, a 'at' vector, and height and width.
 Description:
  `al X Y Z Ax Ay Az w h [R G B]`
 Format:
  `al %g %g %g %g %g %g [%g %g %g]`
-Area lights inherits positional light behaviour
 --------
-*Fill color and shading parameters.* Description:
+*Fill color and shading parameters*
+Description:
- "f" red green blue Kd red green blue Ks Shine T index_of_refraction
+ `"f" red green blue Kd red green blue Ks Shine T index_of_refraction`
 Format:
- f %g %g %g %g %g %g %g %g %g %g %g Each RGB channel ranges from 0.0 to 1.0.
+ `f %g %g %g %g %g %g %g %g %g %g %g` Each RGB channel ranges from 0.0 to 1.0.
  The first RGB color regards the diffuse color.
 The second RGB specifies the specular color.
 Kd is the diffuse component, Ks the specular, Shine is the Phong cosine power for highlights and T is